COVID-19 - Coronavirus

 Text “TALK” to 552020 or “HABLAR” for service in Spanish to the same number 552020.

-If you have a concern about a non-essential business being open or an essential business not following Executive Order 20-10 or for more information about business processes during the COVID-19 outbreak, visit the Illinois Department of Commerce and Economic Opportunity website.
-If you wish to file a complaint, click here.
+If you have a concern about a non-food establishment business not following Executive Order 20-10 or for more information about business processes during the COVID-19 outbreak, visit the Illinois Department of Commerce and Economic Opportunity website.
+If you wish to file a complaint with DCEO, click here.

 - Reopening Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes (link)